 What Is A Merit Mark?

-The chief commander awards a “merit mark” to a member for substantial effort in personally furthering the interests, programs and objectives of USPS, its districts and squadrons.
-It is a coveted award, for it is by and large the only official recognition a member receives for his/her efforts.
+The chief commander awards a “merit mark” to a member for substantial effort in personally furthering the interests, programs and objectives of America's Boating Club.
+It is a coveted award, for it is by and large the only official recognition a member receives for their efforts.
 Only one merit mark may be awarded in a year, no matter how extensive the contribution.
-A certificate is issued and a special insignia may be worn on the USPS uniform.

 How Do I Earn A Merit Mark?